An eating lifestyle to heal you from your insides out

 Your gut is in charge.
 Your microbiome influences your mood, your weight, your immune system, and much, much more.
 So make sure it is well fed!
 This is not a "diet".
 Don't waste your money on that "juice cleanse" and expensive diet fad.
 Forget the tedious calorie counting and just eat slowly and mindfully until your gut is satiated.
-Follow this high-fiber, microbiome-diversifying, poop-perfecting, cancer-preventing, low-FODMAP, acid-reflux lowering food lifestyle to keep your gut happy & healthy.
+Follow this high-fiber, low-carbohydrate, low-glycemic index, microbiome-diversifying, poop-perfecting, cancer-preventing, low-FODMAP, acid-reflux lowering food lifestyle to keep your gut happy & healthy.

 Eat fruits.
 All of them.
 But more of these: Avocado, bananas, berries, citrus, papayas